Oceanuo/OceanuoTranslate/README.md

-# Father Translator
+# Oceanuo Translate

-Father Translator is a Next.js application that uses AI to translate text.
+Oceanuo Translate is a Next.js application that uses AI to translate text.

 ## Getting Started